IzeLeam/GhostELFLoader/README.md

 ## 🙏 Acknowledgments

-Special thanks to the project referents whose resources and insights helped bring this project to life.
+Special thanks to the project supervisors whose resources and insights helped bring this project to life.

 > 🧠 **Disclaimer:** This project is intended for **educational and research purposes only**.
 > Do not use these techniques for malicious purposes.